 A couple of quick notes:

-- Never ever mix vinegar with Ammonia, unless you want to end up in the emergency room.
+- Never ever mix vinegar with bleach, unless you want to end up in the emergency room.

 - Never use white distilled vinegar on stone surfaces including limestone, travertine, granite or marble.
 The acid can damage the surface.

 - White vinegar, distilled white vinegar, and full-strength vinegar (a stronger version of white vinegar specifically for cleaning) are the only kinds you should be using when cleaning.
 Any other kind is for cooking, so don’t mix them up.

 Bonus: 12 more vinegar hacks